GiuseppeDiPalma/giuseppedipalma.github.io/sections/blog/testArticle.md

 ![Prima](../../../assets/images/placeholder2.png)

-Peppe *Now I have to open each site and write down what it is!!*
+v1Peppe *Now I have to open each site and write down what it is!!*

 __This list is for my order only. it is a collection of all the web resources that I think I will need or have use for in the future.
 Also, they are great resources at first glance.
 I will add or cut some of these items over time.__